Requirements for ESP/VSP

 - 2) Students should submit a Statement of Purpose in the language he/she is applying to, and attach a translated version in Korean or English.

-- 3) Students must take a language proficiency test through the Regional Cooperation Center.
+- 3) Students must take a language proficiency test through the Office of International Affairs.

 - 4) Evaluation Process: Students are evaluated on whether they can take courses in the language.
 Their abilities in listening, speaking, writing, and reading will be evaluated on a total of 40 points.
 If an applicant is evaluated as not proficient enough to take courses in that language, the foresaid applicant will not be able to participate in the program.